 The Online claim form (also called Electronic Notice of Accident Claim Form or eNOAC) allows you to lodge your CTP insurance claim online.
-View our FAQs below, watch our help videos or contact us for assistance.
+View our FAQs below or contact us for assistance.

 No, at this stage your password will not expire.
 You will only need to reset your password if you have forgotten it.

 As it is an individual login, please use your individual email address.
 If you are using this platform in the course of your employment, please use your business individual email address.

 You will need to provide either a landline or mobile phone number.
 If you do not have a mobile phone, you can provide a landline number and select the option to receive a call.